madhur/madhur.github.com/_posts/2019-08-02-deadlocks-optimistic-locking.markdown

 Which begs the questions, why should there be a deadlock at all in optimistic concurrency control?

-The keypoint to understand here first is that Optimistic locking is not a feature provided by DBMS engine.
+The key point to understand here first is that Optimistic locking is not a feature provided by DBMS engine.
 Databases just provide mechanism to initiate transactions, rollbacks, versioning and locks.
-Ultiamtely, it is upto the application to implement eithe optimisitc locking or pessimistic locking.
+Ultimately, it is upto the application to implement either optimistic locking or pessimistic locking.

 An example of implementing optimistic locking is as follows: